fastly/wafefficacy/README.md

 for each attack type, and then those scores are averaged to get an overall balanced accuracy score.

+## Overall Score

+All the attack types' balanced accuracy scores are averaged to form a final overall score.

+This makes sense for the CMDEXE, SQLI, TRAVERSAL, and XSS attack types, which are all arguably of roughly equal importance.

+Does it make sense for the log4shell attack type?
+Perhaps, since it's such a severe problem, and vulnerable versions of log4j are still being downloaded.
+Since it's not clear how to weigh it correctly, WAFefficacy simply treats it as of equal importance as the other four attack types.

 ## Note about comparing results with those of other WAF benchmarking tools

-The balanced accuracy reported by a WAF benchmark tool like WAFefficacy depends strongly on the attacks and normal traffic it generates.
+The balanced accuracy reported by a WAF benchmark tool like WAFefficacy depends strongly on the attacks and normal traffic it generates, and how it calculates its overall score.
 It's possible for the same WAF to get very different scores from different benchmark tools.